KruszJake/Quick-Cart/docs/METRICS.md

 - Collecting DAU with Firebase User authentication metrics
 - measuring CTR through a google analytics event on some of the buttons in our app
 - Collecting download rate and account creation rate throuhg firebase performance monitoring
+- Using built in app feature to track the retention rate of our users through firebase analytics.